Pseudo-Equilibria, or: How to Stop Worrying About Crypto and Just Analyze the Game: Introduction

-\textbf{Pseudo-equilibria.} A strategy profile $s = (s_1, s_2, \dots, s_n)$ is a Nash equilibrium if, for every agent $i$, the expected utility of $i$ when playing strategy $s_i$ is at least her utility when deviating to strategy $s'_i$ (when all other agents' strategies remain fixed).
-The above definition makes no assumption about how efficient the strategies in $s$ are.
+\textbf{Pseudo-equilibria.} Let us recall the classical notion of Nash equilibrium (NE): A strategy profile $s = (s_1, s_2, \dots, s_n)$ is a Nash equilibrium if, for every agent $i$, the expected utility of $i$ when playing strategy $s_i$ is at least her utility when deviating to strategy $s'_i$ (when all other agents' strategies remain fixed).
+The above definition makes no assumption about the efficiency of strategies in $s$.
 However, in games that use cryptography, it is important to exclude strategies that require inefficient (e.g., super-polynomial in the cryptographic security parameter) computation.
 Indeed, allowing players this amount of computation makes breaking cryptography a feasible strategy for them.
-A strawman approach to solve the above conundrum is to enforce that the strategies are polynomial-time computable.
-It is, however, not hard to verify that such a simple patch cannot be the solution: First, by doing so one necessarily changes the description of the game, resulting in restricted and often complicated stability definitions that require hard-wiring cryptographic security parameters into the game---or alternative, transitioning from simple standard games to game-families parameterized by the cryptographic security parameter.
-Such a choice might seem natural to a cryptographer but substantially dilutes our goal of delivering a stability notion, which is friendly to economists and game-theorists with little exposure to cryptographic definitions.
+A strawman approach to solve the above conundrum is to require strategies to be polynomial-time computable.
+It is, however, not hard to verify that such a simple patch cannot be the solution: First, by doing so, one necessarily changes the description of the game, resulting in restricted and often complicated stability definitions that require hard-wiring cryptographic security parameters into the game---or, transitioning from simple standard games to game-families parameterized by the security parameter.
+Such a choice might seem natural to a cryptographer, but it substantially dilutes our goal of delivering a stability notion that is friendly to economists and game theorists with little exposure to cryptographic definitions.

 Second, and more importantly, the above modification does not even solve the problem.
-To see why, one can look at the Guessing Game (Example 1.2): Even for a polynomial bounded player, brute-forcing the cryptographic primitive is still best response.
+To see why, one can look at the Guessing Game (\Cref{example: Nash fails}): Even for a polynomial bounded player, brute-forcing the cryptographic primitive is still the best response.
 In fact, on a more technical note, one would need to actually bound the player's reasoning (or rationality) to be polynomial time.
-In order to do so, one would need to consider such reasoning as part of the player's strategy which is known to lead to cumbersome definitions.
+To do so, one would need to consider such reasoning as part of the player's strategy, which is known to lead to cumbersome definitions.